 Argentina Income Tax

-For employees with high incomes, a new 'cedular regime' will be applied from fiscal year 2024, with rates between 27% and 35%.
+For employees with high incomes, a new 'cedular regime' come into effect from fiscal year 2024, with rates between 27% and 35%.

 Summary: